jmvera255/UW_Adult_Covid-19/README.md

 This project repository contains R packages and scripts to generate results for the paper entitled "The landscape of antibody binding in SARS-CoV-2 infection"

-# Processing peptide arrays and muscle alignments
+# Processing peptide arrays and MUSCLE alignments

-Please see https://dholk.primate.wisc.edu/project/dho/sequencing/Polypeptide%20Microarrays/public/COVID_19/begin.view for data and instructions for preprocesing the peptide binding array data and muscle alignments.
+Please see https://dholk.primate.wisc.edu/project/dho/sequencing/Polypeptide%20Microarrays/public/COVID_19/begin.view for data and instructions for preprocesing the peptide binding array data and MUSCLE (MUltiple Sequence Comparison by Log-Expectation) alignments for comparing each coronavirus to the Wu1-SARS2 sequence.

-# Finding Epitopes (For Figure 7)
+# Identifying Epitopes (Figure 7)

 Requirements:
 - R or RStudio